Snowmobile State Trail Sticker

 5. Complete the order form and send the full amount for each permit to:

 Snowmobile Trail Sticker

 The Minnesota Department of Natural Resources (DNR) manages the state's natural resources.
 Hunting, fishing, state forests and parks, lakes, rivers and streams, boating and water safety, trails, snowmobiling, skiing, education, enforcement, wildlife management, lands and minerals are managed by the DNR.

-A Snowmobile State Trail sticker is required for all snowmobiles operating on state or grant-in-aid trails.
+A Snowmobile State Trail sticker is required for all snowmobiles not registered in Minnesota and operating on state or Grant-In-Aid trails.

 Anyone stopped by enforcement and found operating on a state or grant-in-aid trail without a sticker will be required to purchase a $31 annual sticker. ($70 permit fee plus $1 filing fee.)

 A Snowmobile State Trail Sticker is not required for: